The early MkI models have an ILP 'black block' power amp module (HY200 or HY248) and should be avoided.

 What are the benefits?
 Well, you hear it all the time in a valve amp... or to be more accurate, an amplifier with an output transformer.
 The transformer's effect would still be heard if transistors were driving the output transformer!
-So, its not the output valves that bring this 'tone', it's a unique partnership between the transformer and speaker.
+So, its not the output valves that bring this 'tone-effect', it's a unique partnership between the transformer and speaker.

 For example... with most valve amps, you often hear a huge increase in output when you play open low E on your guitar.
 This is due to the speakers natural cone resonance at around 80Hz.
 And with nearly all old design transistor amps, this speaker effect is heavilly suppressed by the low output impedance of the power amp.
 Making it sound cold and 'middle-y... lacking sparkle or chime.

 Comment - It is worth remembering that Sessionettes have very small speaker cabinets.
-This is great for lighter weight and convenient portability.
-But there is a trade off... less bass output!
+This is great for lighter weight and convenient portability, but there is a trade off... less bass output!
 This can make pre-upgraded Sessionettes sound a little clanky at times, so the upgrade described will greatly improve the bass performance.
 However, the Sessionette cannot ever sound like an amp built into a bigger speaker cabinet!
 If youd like your Sessionette to sound like a bigger amp, then simply connect it to an extension speaker cabinet of 8 ohms impedance only.

+The above is just an estimate.
 We did not expect the RetroTone upgrade to be so popular, so you may want to arrange a backup amplifier if you are a gigging musician - sorry

 Prices: Amplifiers in poor condition - Sadly, because some Sessionettes sent to us